stratumn/fabricstore/README.md

 ---

 If you want to start/stop the integration network outside the test you can do so by running `integration/start.sh` and `integration/stop.sh`.

+---

+The main goal of _fabricstore_ is to be integrated into the Indigo framework suite.
+To use the Indigo Fabric Store, please install `strat` from [stratumn/sdk](http://github.com/stratumn/sdk/) and generate a new project choosing the store _Indigo's Hyperledger Fabric Node_.

 ### License